rakesh018/Receipt-Rocket/README.md

 - **Pure Image Processing**: Leveraging the power of computer vision without the complexity of ML/DL models.

 ## Important Functions
-* `approximate_counter(counter)` : This function takes a contour as input and approximates it to a polygon with fewer vertices based on the specified precision.
+* `approximate_contour(contour)` : This function takes a contour as input and approximates it to a polygon with fewer vertices based on the specified precision.
 The cv2.approxPolyDP function approximates the contour to another shape with fewer vertices.
 The second argument, 0.032 * peri, is the approximation accuracy parameter, which specifies the maximum distance between the original contour and its approximation.

+* `get_receipt_contour(contours)` : Responsible for identifying receipt.
+Out of all top 10 contours with largest area, it selects the contour which has 4 vertices after approximation (Rectangle).

+* `contour_to_rect(contour)` : This function finds the clockwise ordering (top-left,top-right,bottom-right,bottom-left) of the vertices using simple mathematical reasoning (sum and difference of coordinates).

+* `wrap_perspective(image,rect)` : This function calculates Transformation Matrix and maps the points on image from input plane to new output plane.

+* `find_amounts(text)` : This function utilizes regular expression to search for targetted text in the tesseract output.

 ## Installation